emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/01-basics/02-add-functions-call.md

 ![Command line shows log for successful solution guess](/docs/assets/crosswords/cli-guess-solution.png)

-Notice the log we wrote is output as well as a link to Axion Explorer.
+Notice the log we wrote is output as well as a link to Fermi Explorer.

 Incorrect: